Earth Day Fast Facts

 Timeline:

-September 1969 - Sen. Gaylord Nelson (D-WI) proposes the idea for a nationwide teach-in about the environment.
+September 1969 - Senator Gaylord Nelson (D-WI) proposes the idea for a nationwide teach-in about the environment.

-September 1969 - Sen. Gaylord Nelson (D-WI) proposes the idea for a nationwide teach-in about the environment.
+September 1969 - Senator Gaylord Nelson (D-WI) proposes the idea for a nationwide teach-in about the environment.

 April 22, 1970 - The first Earth Day takes place across the United States.
 Approximately 20 million people participate, taking to the streets and parks to demonstrate for environmental causes.